 And here's why:

 Ah yes, that.
-Authenticity happens to be a big deal because people want to make sure they are not buying fake handbags which are every where these days.
-Yes you bought your bought your handbag directly from the store (or from a reputable reseller) but you certainly can't sell it back to the store.
+Authenticity happens to be a big deal because people want to make sure they are not buying fake handbags which are anywhere these days.
+Yes, you bought your bought your handbag directly from the store (or from a reputable reseller) but you certainly can't sell it back to the store.

 There are stories of people being scammed all the time.
 You need to take extra precaution about where, how and to whom you sell your bag to, in order make sure you get your payment in full and you don't get scammed.

-When it comes to considering luxury handbags as investment it's important to have the right expectations.
+When it comes to considering luxury handbags as an investment it's important to have the right expectations.

 - They can be great wardrobe investments meant to last you a long time and look beautiful along the way because of their quality - financial investments?
 Not so much.

 - If you plan to sell them in future expect to earn a small fraction of your purchase price if you can even sell it all.

 - Purchasing luxury should be based on your disposable income after your expenses and savings goals are met.
 If you have debt, it's a better idea to forgo the handbag, get rid of your debt and plan for a luxury handbag later when you can truly afford one.